psychopy/psychopy/docs/source/resources/workshops.rst

 - R
 - Matlab

-as well as various specialist methods sections:
+as well as various specialist methods sections such as:

 - EEG
 - eye-tracking
 - web experiments
+- ...

 The whole thing will be more modular, so you can drop into whichever sessions you want the most.
 We hope it will offer a richer learning environment than we can provide with the